 While you don’t want to over pack, having a few items on hand for when it comes time to sleep could help you wake up feeling well rested (or at least on the right side of the blow-up air mattress).
 Soft earplugs can help you get some shut-eye, even when nearby campsite neighbors are blasting their stereos.
 (They also come in handy during the day if you find yourself too close to the band’s sound system.)

 An eye mask can fool your body into thinking that the tent is totally dark (even if a friend is reading by flashlight), and an easy-to-pack, inflatable lumbar pillow can give you the added lower-back support that your body needs after hours spent on your feet.

 What about you?
 What else would you bring to a music festival?
-Add your advice in the comments section, below.
+Let us know on Instagram.